Colorado shooting suspect to make 1st court appearance

 Ahmad Al Aliwi Alissa has been jailed for investigation of murder since he was arrested inside the King Soopers supermarket in Boulder on Monday and treated at a hospital for a leg wound.
 He was to hear the pending charges he faces and his rights as a defendant, and he would not be asked for a plea until later in the judicial process.

 Alissa was last seen handcuffed and being led out of the supermarket by police.
-He had removed all clothing except shorts before being taken into custody.
+He had removed all clothing except his shorts before being taken into custody.
 A rifle, a green tactical vest and a handgun were recovered inside the grocery store, according to an arrest affidavit.

 While most Colorado court proceedings have been conducted by video during the pandemic, District Judge Thomas Francis Mulvahill ordered Alissa to appear before him in court unless Alissa waives his right to appear in person in writing.
 The courtroom will be closed to the public.